Etale Steenrod operations and the Artin-Tate pairing: Steenrod squares

 This composition is not $S_2$-equivariant because the Alexander-Whitney map is not $S_2$-equivariant; it is only $S_2$-equivariant up to homotopy.
 However, there is a way to rectify it to be an $S_2$-equivariant quasi-isomorphism, which we now describe.

-Let $\mrm{E}S_2$ be a contractible space with a free $S_2$-action; we will later take the explicit model $S^{\infty}$ for it.
+Let $\mrm{E}S_2$ be a contractible space with a free $S_2$-action; in fact, let us take the explicit model $\mrm{E}S_2 = S^{\infty}$.
 We view $C_*(\mrm{E}S_2; \ul{R})$ as a cochain complex in non-positive degrees, which provides a free resolution as $S_2$-modules of the constant sheaf $\ul{R}$ in degree $0$.
 Then there \emph{is} an $S_2$-equivariant quasi-isomorphism

-where the $S_2$ action on the right side is diagonal for the ``swap'' action on $X \times X$ and the tautological action on $\mrm{E}S_2$.
-Tensoring \eqref{eq: equivariant chain map} with $C^*(\mrm{E}S_2; \ul{R})$ yields an $S_2$-equivariant cochain map
+where the $S_2$ action on the right side is diagonal for the ``swap'' action on $C^*(X;R) \otimes C^*(X;R)$ and the tautological action on $\mrm{E}S_2$.
+Tensoring \eqref{eq: equivariant chain map} with $C^*(\mrm{E}S_2; \ul{R})$ and applying the evaluation pairing yields an $S_2$-equivariant cochain map

 where the $S_2$-action is via ``swap'' on the right hand side, and the tautological action on $C^*(\mrm{E}S_2; \ul{R})$ on the left hand side.